dj-ryan/bookmark-bar-separator/README.md

 ![bookmarks](Screenshot.png)

-This repo exclusively hosts a website with a favicon that I can use a separator in my bookmark toolbar
+This repo exclusively hosts a website with a blank favicon that I can use a separator in my bookmark toolbar